dgdelmas/neural_cpp/README.md

     optim.loss_fnc = log_like;
     optim.train(x, y, n_tr, /*batch_size=*/40, /*learning_rate=*/.02, /*num_of_epochs=*/1);

 Note that, unlike before, here we do not turn off the progress bar (i.e., we didn't add the line `/*progress_bar=*/ false`).
 So here we see the progress on the console.
+Also, we have changed the default loss function from the default "least squares" into "cross entropy", which is more useful when dealing with categorical data.

 In any case, in just shy of a minute, training is done.
 We can test the result by checking the accuracy on both the training and the testing sets:

     // check accuracy:
     double correct = 0, all = 0;